 Middle School students regularly participate in meaningful service-learning activities.
 The goal is to develop social awareness through direct and indirect service learning.
 Middle School students deliver meals to the elderly with CityMeals and visit Goddard Riverside to speak to Goddard’s Director about what services the Center provides and who it serves, and then spend time at the Center’s elderly home and day care center.
 Students run bake sales and donate the money raised to carefully selected organizations.
 The Middle School also invites guest speakers from charitable organizations, including: the Fresh Air Fund, Ready, Willing and Able (The Doe Fund), Make A Wish, The Foundling Hospital, International Rescue Committee, Pencils of Promise, CITTA, Safe Horizons, Special Olympics, ABC (Association to Benefit Children) and the New York Center for Law and Justice.

-During the 2019-2020 school year CGPS will be offering the following club sports for 5th & 6th graders:
+CGPS offers the following club sports for 5th & 6th graders:

 Fall: Soccer, Cross Country